shoelace-style/shoelace/docs/getting-started/customizing.md

 Many design tokens are described further along in this documentation.
 For a complete list, refer to `src/themes/light.styles.ts` in the project's [source code](https://github.com/shoelace-style/shoelace/blob/current/src/themes/base.styles.ts).

-!> **Never modify variables directly in `src/themes/light.styles.ts`** because your changes will be overwritten when you upgrade Shoelace.
-Even if you don't plan on upgrading, it's always better to override design tokens in your own stylesheet for better maintainability.

 ## Component Parts

 Whereas design tokens offer a high-level way to customize the library, component parts offer a low-level way to customize individual components.
 Again, this is done with pure CSS — no preprocessor required.